turmoni/micropython-lib/micropython/lora/README.md

 LoRa supports both implicit and explicit header modes.
 Explicit header mode (`implicit_header` set to False) is the default.

-`implicit_header` must be set the same on both transmitter and receiver.
+`implicit_header` must be set the same on both sender and receiver.

 * In explicit header mode (default), each transmitted LoRa packet has a header which contains information about the payload length, `coding_rate` value in